Choose Optimism, it Feels Better!

-Optimistic inquiring very early, every morning, is for me!
-I choose Twitter to meet with and share with other professional Educators I would not be able to otherwise because they are all over the globe.
+I choose Twitter to share ideas with other professional educators that I would not be able to otherwise; they are all over the globe.
 The most innovative and current ideas for student success are shared through tweets, re-tweets, and #hashtag discussions.
 Twitter for education is a success.
-I use Twitter to communicate information that will encourage other Educators to be optimistic with students; looking towards the future with increased hope, more ideas, and great enthusiasm.
-We are looking forward to progress in every student’s educational career.
-Twitter is one way for me to take part in empowering our students.
-For example, #EdChats on Twitter involve Educators from all over, learning and sharing valuable information, on just about every topic relevant to education.
+I use Twitter to communicate information that will encourage other educators to be optimistic with students; looking towards the future with increased hope, more empowerment, more ideas, and greater enthusiasm.
+Educators are looking forward to progress in every student’s educational career.
+Twitter is one way to take part in empowering students.
+For example, #EdChats on Twitter involve educators from all over, learning and sharing valuable information, on just about every topic relevant to education.
 We have Twitter conversations about how to make the learning experiences of Pre-K through 12 students truly authentic, particularly mindful, engaging, and empowering.
-Twitter helps make it possible for me to communicate with top Educators from around the world; to truly take part in Twitter educational chats; to help students to thrive for success; and allow Educators to gain a global connection that will affect students in a positive way.
+Twitter helps make it possible for me to communicate with top educators; to truly take part in educational chats; to help students to thrive for success; allow educators to gain a global connection that will affect students in a positive way.
 Maybe your students could experience Twitter as well?

-Quotes, such as Helen Keller’s, on the classroom board, first thing, can set the mood for the day.
-I wanted to share this quote with you; my hope is that it resonates with you as it did with me.
+Quotes, such as Helen Keller’s, on the classroom board first thing in the morning can set the mood for the day.
+I wanted to share this quote with you because I hope that it resonates with you as it did with me.
 Helen Keller epitomized the act of being optimistic; in life, under adverse conditions, and in achieving success in spite of it.
-Educators truly are working in adverse conditions in today’s world of teaching.
-More on that another time.
+Educators truly are working in difficult conditions in today’s world of teaching.
 Teachers face scrutiny on a daily basis.
 Standardized testing and changing public policies can have an arduous cause and effect relationship on the path to student learning.
-Yet, I still feel it is true: Teachers that choose to be optimistic?
+Yet, I still feel it is true: educators that choose to be optimistic?
 They take the road to achievement for students in their classroom.
 Positive energy begets positive energy.

-What are other ways to interject optimism into the journey of achievement and success in the classroom?
+What are other ways to interject optimism into the journey of achievement and success in your learning environment?
 And how do you carry that out in your daily life?
 What are your ideas?
 What are your strategies?
-What are parts of your routine that are implemented daily so that optimism is always on the classroom menu?
+What are parts of your routine that are implemented so that optimism is always on the classroom menu?

-Here are a few other creative ideas that I have and would like to share with you:
+Here are a 3 creative, optimistic, and elaborated ideas that I would like to share with you:

-- A great way to engage students is through picture-taking and video-creating in the classroom – and outside of the classroom for yourself.
-Taking pictures of one another is fun, selfie shots are fun, pictures of completed tasks – before shots, seeing the entire project through the process of learning in a lesson is exciting!
+- A great way to engage students is through pictures and video created in the classroom.
+Taking pictures of one another is fun; selfie shots are too!
+Pictures of completed tasks, before shots and after shots, and seeing the entire project through the process of learning in a lesson is exciting!
 Pictures displaying final results can be used as a presentation board.
-What is most important is that you see the progress in the process throughout the pictures.
-Students and Teachers are so engaged in the project that the idea of learning is secondary and authenticity is number one.
-So many ways to use ‘picture-taking’ in the classroom.
+What is most important is that you see the progress in the learning process throughout the pictures or video.
+Students and teachers become so engaged in the project that the idea of learning is secondary and authenticity is number one.
+More on this in another blog post.

 - Shared writing is an excellent source for authentic learning experiences, regardless of age or grade level.
-Writers need to both see knowledgeable writers at work (their peers or a Teacher modeling experienced writing) and to take part in writing situations as often as possible in authentic and well-documented ways with as much support as possible.
+Writers need to both see knowledgeable writers at work (a peer or educator modeling experienced writing) and to take part in writing situations as often as possible in authentic and well-documented ways with as much support as possible.
 Buddy writing, transferring a student-recorded story onto paper, writing mentors within the student’s themselves, writing conferences among peers, the game Concentration in a large group setting and interpreted through writing, pictures of a shared writing experience, think-alouds, and questioning the author… these are all great ideas.
-According to NCTE and Sharan A Gibson, Ph.D: “Shared writing lessons will allow you to both model and actively engage students in the writing processes that they most need to improve their writing.”
+According to NCTE and Sharan A Gibson, Ph.D.: “Shared writing lessons will allow you to both model and actively engage students in the writing processes that they most need to improve their writing.”
 Every age needs shared writing.
-Just imagine a story eleventh grade students could put together collaboratively!
+Just imagine a story eleventh-grade students could put together collaboratively!
 This is an optimistic choice.
 This is how faith leads to achievement and success.
 The (success) story is the achievement!
 More about documenting writing ideas in future posts.

 My hope is that Helen Keller’s quote inspired you as much as it did me.
-Students deserve our optimism, generated from parents and Educators alike.
+Students deserve our optimism, generated from parents and educators alike.
 Helen Keller’s quote generated discussion here with just me.
 Think about how you could use quotes as a part of your routine.
-How do you choose optimism in life in these challenging times?
-What positive and creative ideas do you have to offer from your classroom experience?
-Please, share your ideas; I certainly would love to hear from you!
+How do you ‘choose’ optimism in life in these challenging times?
+What positive and creative ideas do you have to offer from your student-learning experiences?
+Please, share your ideas.
+I certainly would love to hear from you!